macalinao/ian-website/notes/diffeq/separation-of-variables-partial-differential-equations.md

 ordering: 4
 ---

-Now we will solve a PDE using separation of variables.
+In this section, we will solve partial differential equations using separation of variables.

-### Example
+### Example 1

+Solve for $u(x, t)$ in the following initial value problem:

 $$
 \frac{\partial u}{\partial t} = \frac{\partial^2 u}{\partial x^2} + u